Handley Page Jetstream: Development

 In order to improve sales prospects in the US, the fifth prototype was fitted with the US-built Garrett TPE-331 in place of the French Astazou.
 Changing to the US-built engine was enough to allow the United States Air Force to consider it for cargo use.
 It eventually placed an order for 11, fitted with a cargo door and accommodation for 12 passengers or six stretcher cases, to be known as the C-10A, or Jetstream 3M.
 The US Air Force cancelled its order in October 1969 citing late delivery.

 The first production model Jetstream 1 flew on 6 December 1968, and over the next year 36 would be delivered.
 However, by this point Handley Page had given up on the original engine, and the Jetstream 2 was launched with the larger 965 hp (720 kW) Astazou XVI, starting deliveries in late 1969.
 The late delivery and engine problems had driven development costs to over £13 million, far more than the original £3 million projections.
 Only three Jetstream 2s would be completed before Handley Page went bankrupt, and the production line was eventually shut down in 1970.

 There was enough interest in the design that it was first picked up by a collaboration of investors and Scottish Aviation which formed a company called "Jetstream Aircraft" to produce the aircraft.
+Initially production moved to Sywell Aerodrome in Northamptonshire, the CEO being Bill Bright.
 A further ten Jetstream 1s were produced by this team.
 Scottish Aviation continued production of the Jetstream 2 as well, although referring to it as the Jetstream 200.
 In February 1972, 26 Jetstream 201s were ordered by the Royal Air Force, which used them as multi-engine trainers as the Jetstream T.1.
 Fourteen of these were modified as observer trainers for the Royal Navy, receiving the designation Jetstream T2.